 Your updates on the NWTF's accomplishments towards the mission.

-The NWTF’s Save the Habitat.
-Save the Hunt. initiative is a 10-year plan to conserve or enhance 4 million acres of wildlife habitat, recruit 1.5 million hunters and open access to 500,000 acres for hunting.
+Ten years ago, as we stood facing maturing forests, declining hunter numbers and worries about access to hunting land, the NWTF launched an ambitious initiative in August 2012.
+Save the Habitat.
+Save the Hunt. helped focus the mission for the following years.
+The goals were to conserve or enhance 4 million acres of critical wildlife habitat, recruit or retain 1.5 million hunters and open access to 500,000 acres for hunting and outdoor recreation.

 The information below includes all projects funded by the state and the national Super Fund, as well as any other internal or external funding source.